CMSW & MSW Programs

 in some cases there is additional coursework required by the state as well.
 In Florida the requirement is for courses in laws and rules governing the practice of clinical social work and a two hour course in prevention of medical errors.
 In California additional classroom time is devoted to courses in child abuse assessment & reporting, substance abuse & dependency, human sexuality, spousal abuse & reporting and aging & long term care.
 Some of these requirements are waived for graduates who completed degrees after a certain date.

 In Oregon there is an exam for those taking the initial step.
 You must pass the exam and submit a plan for two years' supervised practice in order to become a Certified Social Work Associate.
-Upon completion of the initial two years in the field you are eligible to sit for the exam for Licensed Clinical Social Worker.
+Often upon completion of the initial two years in the field you are can sit for the exam for Licensed Clinical Social Worker.